 The town of Lyons, Colorado, located about 12 miles north of Boulder, was one of the places in northern Colorado most drastically affected during the historic floods of September 2013.

-The landscape is severely altered as a result, particularly the Confluence neighborhood where the Saint Vrain and South Saint Vrain Rivers merge.
+The landscape was severely altered as a result, particularly the Confluence neighborhood where the North and South Saint Vrain Rivers merge.

 Lyons suffered heavy damage to homes, infrastructure, parks, and the river corridor.

-A CPAT will provide technical assistance to Lyons as it thinks through the difficult decisions it faces on how to redevelop in a way that supports the community's goals for sustainable neighborhood design, affordable housing, environmental preservation, resilience, and economic sustainability.
+CPAT provided technical assistance to Lyons as it faced difficult decisions on how to redevelop in a way that supports the community's goals for sustainable neighborhood design, affordable housing, environmental preservation, resilience, and economic sustainability.